tencent cloud

 java.security.auth.login.config.plain

-Enter the path of the JAAS configuration file ckafka_client_jaas.conf.
+Enter the path to the JAAS configuration file ckafka_client_jaas.conf.

 client.truststore.jks

-The required certificate path when SASL_SSL is used for access.
+The certificate path required when the SASL_SSL access method is used.

 ssl.truststore.password